 (September 6th, 1914 Budapest – October 29th, 2013 Bratislava)

-After his studies at the Medical Faculty at Charles University in Prague and at the Slovak University in Bratislava he began to work as a secondary physician at the Medical Institute of a Social Workers Insurance Company in Slovakia.
-During the post-war period, he set up a new system in hospitals.
-He sorted patient's diets according to the type and level of their disease and established a canteen meals facilities system in the factories, schools and public sector in Slovakia.
+After his studies at the Medical Faculty at Charles University in Prague and at the Slovak University in Bratislava he began to work as a physician at the Sanatorium of the Workers Social Insurance Company in Slovakia.
+During the post-war period, he understood that nutrition is important part of the therapy.
+He therefore established a nutritional system in hospitals driven by the principle that energy content and specific food components should be indicated specifically according to the patient`s needs (disease character and stage).
+Moreover he stands behind the canteen alimentation system for schools, factories and public sector in the post-war Slovakia.

-Imrich Secansky was the founder and the Head of the State Institute for the Nutrition of People and Dietetics, the founder of a Nursing School, the co-founder of the very first Hotel School in Piešťany, Slovakia and the first dietary restaurant in Czechoslovakia.
-From 1953 to 1994 he worked as an internal diabetologist at the National Health Institute at Bezručova Hospital in Bratislava.
-As a doctor, he worked until he was 82 years of age.
+Imrich Sečanský was the founder and the director of the State Institute for the Nutrition of People & Dietetics, the founder of a School for Dietary Nursing, the co-founder of the very first Hotel School in Piešťany and the first dietary restaurant in Czechoslovakia.
+From 1953 to 1994 he worked as an internal medicine specialist and diabetologist at the National Health Institute in Bratislava.
+He worked as a physician until he was 82 years old.

-His articles have been published since 1930 in newspapers (Práca, Pravda, Smena, Večerník) and magazines (DAV, Pero, Slovenka, Slovensko, Život).
-He is the author of Slovak memoir literature, “Spomienky a vyznania lekára.
-Polstoročie slovenskej internej medicíny” (1997), for which he was awarded the E. E. Kisch Award.
-He received many prizes and awards for his scientific and publishing activites.
+His popular articles have been published since 1930 in major Slovak newspapers (Práca, Pravda, Smena, Večerník) and magazines (DAV, Pero, Slovenka, Slovensko, Život).
+He is also the author of Slovak memoir literature, “Spomienky a vyznania lekára.
+Polstoročie slovenskej internej medicíny”, for which he was awarded the Egon Erwin Kisch prize (1998).
+He received many awards for his scientific and publishing activities.
 In 2013, he was inducted to the Slovak Medical Society Hall of Fame.

-Every year, the Obesitology Section of the Slovak Diabetes Society awards the Dr. Imrich Secansky Award on the occasion of Slovak Obesitology Days for international participation in work in the field of obesitology at the national and international level.
+Obesitology Section of the Slovakian Diabetes Society is awarding the Dr. Imrich Sečanský Award on the occasion of Slovak Obesitology Congress for an invaluable contribution to the field of obesitology at both national and international level.

-The first holder of the Secansky Award was doc.
-MD, Boris Krahulec, CSc. in 2015, the Chairman of the Obesitology Section of the Slovak Diabetology Society (2002–2014) and the founder of Slovak Obesity Days with international participation.
+The first holder of the Sečanský Award A/prof Boris Krahulec, MD, PhD was the first chairman of the Obesitology Section of the Slovakia Diabetology Society (2002–2014) and the founder of Slovak Obesitology Congress.

-In 2016, the Secansky Award was awarded to doc.
-MD.
-Igo Kajab, CSc., a Slovak specialist in nutrition, internal medicine, gastroenterology and clinical dietology and a long-time member of the Obesitology Section of the Slovak Diabetes Society.
+In 2016, the Sečanský Award was presented to A/prof. Igo Kajaba, MD, PhD, a specialist in nutrition, internal medicine, gastroenterology and clinical dietology.

-The third Secansky Award in 2017 is going to be awarded to prof. MD.
-Iwar Klimeš, DrSc. for his work in the field of basal and clinical research in integrated physiology, genetics, diagnostic and the treatment of diabetes mellitus, metabolic and endocrine diseases.
+This year Sečanský Award is to be presented to Professor MD Iwar Klimeš, DrSc. for his life-time scientific achievements in the field of clinical and molecular pathophysiology and genetics of obesity, metabolic and endocrine diseases.

 Monogenic diabetes and obesity in Slovakia

-Professor Klimes was editor of several international journals including Diabetologia, Archives of Biochemistry and Physiology and Diabetes and Stoffwechsel.
-He worked as an international panel expert evaluator for European Commission.
-At the national level he was serving as chairmen of Slovak Endocrine Society, chairmen of the Slovak “Research Professor Board” and vice-chairmen of the Slovak Diabetes Association.
-His scientific activity includes more the 200 in extenso publications, he is author or co-author of 6 monographs, the editor of 4 textbooks on diabetes, endocrinology and obesity and he has been invited to present at more than 20 international meetings and several institutions abroad.
+Professor Klimeš was the editor of several international journals including Diabetologia, Archives of Biochemistry and Physiology and Diabetes and Stoffwechsel.
+He served as international panel expert evaluator for European Commission.
+Moreover, he served as president of the Slovak Endocrine Society, chairmen of the Slovak “Research Professor Board” and vice-president of the Slovakian Diabetes Society.
+His scientific work led to more than 200 in extenso publications, he is author or co-author of 6 monographs, the editor of 4 textbooks on diabetes, endocrinology and obesity, and he was invited as a plenary speaker to more than 20 international scientific meetings.